jeatt/jeatt.github.io/about/accessibility.md

 ## Standards compliance

-This website has been designed to meet the highest possibility accessibility standards, and has been tested against the [WCAG 2.0 guidelines](http://www.w3.org/TR/WCAG20/).
+This website has been designed to meet the highest possibility accessibility standards, and is being tested against the [WCAG 2.0 guidelines](http://www.w3.org/TR/WCAG20/).

 ## Browser and device support